-According to a latest study, the microplastics in the waste streams causing potentially catastrophic consequences for human health and our aquatic systems.
+According to the latest study, the microplastics in the waste streams cause potentially catastrophic consequences for human health and our aquatic systems.
 Scientists investigated nano and microplastics in water and wastewater treatment processes.
-The group found that little bits of plastic break down further during treatment process, reducing the presentation of treatment plants and affecting on water quality.
+The group found that little bits of plastic break down further during the treatment process, reducing the presentation of treatment plants and affecting water quality.

-There has been significant investigation of microplastics contamination, yet their collaboration with water and wastewater treatment procedures had not been completely comprehended until now.
+There has been a significant investigation of microplastic contamination, yet their collaboration with water and wastewater treatment procedures had not been completely comprehended until now.

 Almost 300 million tons of plastic are produced globally each year and as much as 13 million tons of that is discharged into rivers and oceans, adding to around 250 million tons of plastic by 2025.
 Since plastic materials are not commonly degradable through weathering or aging, this amassing of plastic contamination in the aquatic environment makes a noteworthy concern.